 Promotions.
-Employees who successfully complete probation are eligible to apply for promotional opportunities.
 When an employee is promoted, the employee's salary shall be advanced to the minimum rate of the new position, or 10 % over the employee's salary before the promotion, whichever is greater; provided, however, that the new salary may not exceed the maximum rate of the new salary range.